-After the example has been built without error, take a look in the project folder by using Windows Explorer to see a new subfolder called Debug.
+After the example has been built without error, take a look in the project folder by using Windows Explorer to see a new subfolder to the solution folder Ex1_01 called Debug.
+This is the folder Ex1_01\Debug, not the folder Ex1_01\Debug.
 This folder contains the output of the build you just performed on the project.
-Notice that this folder contains several files.
+Notice that this folder contains three files.

-Other than the . exe file, which is your program in executable form, you don't need to know much about what's in these files.
-In case you're curious, however, let's do a quick run-through of what the more interesting ones are for.

-File Extension Description .exe This is the executable file for the program.
-You get this file only if both the compile and link steps are successful. .obj The compiler produces these object files containing machine code from your program source files.
-These are used by the linker, along with files from the libraries, to produce your .exe file. .ilk This file is used by the linker when you rebuild your project.
-It enables the linker to incrementally link the object files produced from the modified source code into the existing . exe file.
-This avoids the need to re-link everything each time you change your program. .pch This is a pre-compiled header file.
-With pre-compiled headers, large tracts of code that are not subject to modification (particularly code supplied by C++ libraries) can be processed once and stored in the .pch file.
-Using the .pch file substantially reduces the time needed to rebuild your program. .pdb This file contains debugging information that is used when you execute the program in debug mode.
-In this mode, you can dynamically inspect information that is generated during program execution. .idb Contains information used when you rebuild the solution.
+Other than the .exe file, which is your program in executable form, you don't need to know much about what's in these files.
+In case you're curious, however, the .ilk file is used by the linker when you rebuild your project.
+It enables the linker to incrementally link the object files produced from the modified source code into the existing .exe file.
+This avoids the need to relink everything each time you change your program.
+The .pdb file contains debugging information that is used when you execute the program in debug mode.
+In this mode, you can dynamically inspect information generated during program execution.